Suppression of Mokotów: Murdering the civilian population

 In the first days of August, German troops in Mokotów - both SS and police units, as well as the Wehrmacht - repeatedly made trips to terrorize the Polish civilian population.
 These actions were usually accompanied by ad-hoc executions combined with the burning of houses.
 On August 2, SS soldiers from the barracks on Rakowiecka Street went to Madalińskiego Street, where they started murdering civilians.
 At that time, at least several dozen residents of houses no. 18, 20, 19/21, 22, 23 and 25 (mostly men) were shot dead.
 Six residents of the house at 76 Kazimierzowska Street were also murdered (three women and a baby).
 In the house at 27 Madalińskiego Street, the Germans locked ten men in a small carpentry workshop, where they were burned alive.

 On August 3, SS-Oberführer Geibel, having reinforced the Gendarmerie unit of the district command at Dworkowa Street with several tanks, ordered a murder of civilians to be carried out in the area of Puławska Street.
-The gendarmes commanded by Oberleutnant Karl Lipscher made a trip, moving along Puławska Street in a southen direction.
+The gendarmes commanded by Oberleutnant Karl Lipscher made a trip, moving along Puławska Street in a southern direction.
 On Szustra Street (present Jarosław Dąbrowskiego) they shot about 40 residents of houses no. 1 and 3.
 Then they reached Boryszewska Street, shooting at the escaping civilians, whose bodies covered Pulawska Street and it's crossroads.
 On that day, most of the residents of the houses located in the area of Puławska - Belgijska - Boryszewska - Wygoda streets were murdered.
 At least 108 residents of houses at 69, 71 and 73/75 Puławska Street and several dozen residents of houses at Belgijska Street died at that time.
 Many women and children were murdered.
 On the other hand, the Germans and their Ukrainian collaborators took over 150 people out of their homes at 49 and 51 Puławska Street, most of them women and children.
 The detainees were arranged in triples and led to the headquarters of the gendarmerie at Dworkowa Street.
 When the column reached the edge of the slope, the stairs leading towards Belwederska Street (now Morskie Oko park), the Germans moved the barbed wire entanglements suggesting that they allowed civilians to cross into the territory controlled by the insurgents.
 Some of the group had already walked down the steps when the gendarmes unexpectedly opened fire from machine guns.
 About 80 people died, including many children.
 During the execution, Edward Malicki (a.k.a.
 Maliszewski), who served as a Volksdeutsch in the gendarmerie, stood out with particular ruthlessness.
 In addition, German airmen murdered between 10 and 13 people in the house at 25 Bukowińska Street on the same day.